razon7/surfs_up/README.md

   Temperature analysis particularly  in the months of June and December, would give clear understanding, to open the shop and run the business successfully

  **Results:**
-  The following table summarizes Decembers temperature statistics over time.
+  The following tables summarize temperature statistics.

 Summary  statistics Temp table for June :